Boiragimoth: Demographics

 Though it has its existence since Ahom regime, but over time, the demography has become pan-Assamese, consisting of people from entire Assam.
 Unlike other localities in Assam, Boiragimoth is basically an Assamese society with deep roots in Assamese Culture, Traditions, and Literature.
 People from other parts of India are also dwelling in the region.

 In 1950, the Medog earthquake measuring over 8.6 on the Richter Scale, changed the course of the Brahmaputra River, and this caused the destruction of more than 3/4ths of the city.
 The District Administration in and around 1960 allotted plots for homeless people mostly belonging from Nagakhulia, Panchali, and Tinkunia, who have lost their properties in the devastating quake and erosion.

 Religion

 People of all faiths are existing harmoniously in the vicinity.
 Hindus, Muslims, Sikhs, Jains, Buddhists, and Christians are practising their respective faiths.

 Places of Worship

 Boiragimoth has Naamghars for the Vaishnavites, Mosques for the followers of Islam, Shiva Mandir for the Hindus.

 Education

-Boiragimoth has the pride of having the best educational institutes in Assam.
-It has from Lower Primary Schooling up to higher levels of education.
+Boiragimoth has from Lower Primary Schooling up to higher levels of education.